villisek/villisek/README.md

 # ✉️ Reach out!

-I invite you to explore [my personal website](https://www.cv.codes/), where you'll find my portfolio and blog, eagerly awaiting your visit 😉.

-For a chat, you can reach me on [Matrix](https://matrix.to/#/@clementv:mozilla.org) (address: `@clementv:mozilla.org`), or find my social profile on platforms like Iceshrimp, Firefish, Mastodon, or any other ActivityPub-compatible software through [this link](https://wizard.casa/@clemv) (address: `@clemv@wizard.casa`).
+For a chat, you can reach me on [Matrix](https://matrix.to/#/@clementv:mozilla.org) (address: `@clementv:mozilla.org`), or find my social profile on platforms like MITRA, Iceshrimp, Firefish, Mastodon, or any other ActivityPub-compatible software through [this link](https://wizard.casa/@clemv) (address: `@clemv@wizard.casa`).

 # 🏗️ Activity on GitHub

-While my GitHub presence may not be as pronounced, it's worth noting that many of the projects I'm engaged in reside in private or local repositories, or they're hosted on independent Git services.
+While my GitHub presence may not be as pronounced, it's worth noting that many of the projects I am/was engaged in reside in private or local repositories, or they're hosted on independent Git services.

 Looking forward to crossing paths with you on a future project!
 Farewell for now!